pixelpshr/OpenC2SIM.github.io/Standard/C2SIM/README.md

 ## Overview

+Command and Control Systems to Simulation Systems Interoperation (C2SIM) is defined in [SISO-STD-019-2020]((https://www.sisostds.org/DigitalLibrary.aspx?Command=Core_Download&EntryId=51765) as a standard for expressing and  exchanging  Command  and  Control  (C2)  information  among  C2  systems,  simulation  systems,  and
+robotic and autonomous (RAS) systems in a coalition context.
+Military operations in today’s world are increasingly driven towards coalition participation and as such are dependent  on  effective  interoperation  among  participating  coalition  systems.
+The  growth  of  digitized  C2
+systems  and  the  need  for  coalition  interoperation  has  created  a  need  for  standards  to  represent  and
+exchange digitized C2 information and for these systems to interoperate.

 The C2SIM stadard is defined by a *Core* that can be extended.
 Current extensions include:
 1. SMX - Standard Military Extention
 1. LOX - Land Operations Extension